Research

 • Biopesticides

-The development of materials derived from natural products is demanded as consumers and industries avoid synthetic raw materials.
-Thus research on the development of high value-added functional materials is being carried out via the investigation of metabolites derived from microorganisms.
-And it is important to develop material using microorganisms to reduce by-products generated by chemical synthesis and environmental pollution.
-Research on the development of high value-added functional materials is being carried out through the discovery of metabolites derived from microorganisms.
-Research is underway to improve production by using biotechnology such as microbial genome editing and genome information to change characteristics into forms that can be used in agricultural and industrial sites or introduce biosynthesis pathways.
-To discover microbial-derived metabolites, we identify and characterize indigenous microorganisms isolated from domestic agricultural environments, wild flowers and food.
-In particular, we conduct the discovery of new or various surfactants through isolation yeast-derived materials, structure analysis and characterization.
-We also carry out the heterologous expression of biosynthesis genes to increase the yield of biosurfactant using genetic and metabolic engineering tools.
-In order to develop cell factories capable of producing carotenoids, a natural pigment material with antioxidant activity, with high efficiency, we are conducting research to discover microorganisms that produce various natural pigments in large quantities and to secure biosynthetic pathway genes.
-In addition, to use microorganisms as alternative protein foods in preparation for future food problems, research is being conducted to discover edible molds and bacteria, and to produce high-density proteins through production optimization and mass culture.
+The development of materials derived from natural products is demanded as consumers and industries seek to avoid synthetic raw materials.
+As such, research into the development of high value-added functional materials is being carried out via the investigation of metabolites derived from microorganisms.
+It is also important to develop material using microorganisms to reduce the by-products generated by chemical synthesis and environmental pollution.
+Research on the development of high value-added functional materials is being carried out through the discovery of metabolites derived from microorganisms, and further research is underway to improve production using biotechnologies such as microbial genome editing and genome information to change characteristics into forms that can be used in agricultural and industrial sites or introduce biosynthesis pathways.
+To identify microbial-derived metabolites, we characterize indigenous microorganisms isolated from domestic agricultural environments, wild flowers, and food.
+In particular, we conduct the discovery of various new surfactants through isolation of yeast-derived materials, structure analysis, and characterization.
+We also carry out the heterologous expression of biosynthesis genes to increase the biosurfactant yield using genetic and metabolic engineering tools.
+In order to develop cell factories capable of efficiently producing carotenoids, a natural pigment material with antioxidant activity, we are conducting research to discover microorganisms that produce various natural pigments in large quantities and to secure biosynthetic pathway genes.
+In addition, to use microorganisms as alternative protein foods in preparation for future food-related challenges, research is being conducted to discover edible molds and bacteria and to produce high-density proteins through production optimization and mass culture.